prm3theus/ephemeral-feeds/README.md

 multifeed.prune(eFeed)
 ```
 ## tradeoffs
-- point centralization over distributed and resillient (can be smoothed with multiple root processes)
+- point of centralization vs. distributed & resillient apps (can be smoothed with multiple root processes)
-- opens up feed / swarm to spamming and clogging other important replication
+- opens up feed / swarm to spamming and clogging other important app processing
 - longer lag time between 'up-to-date' version of feeds due to increased processing time to prune/replicate
 - to boost load speed of application, consider max # of feeds vs. time for expiration